Your child's hospital stay

-We encourage your family's involvement
+We encourage your involvement

 During your child’s hospital stay, your child may experience a range of emotions, including fear, anger, confusion and anxiety.
 Some children may even cry or act out in their parents’ presence, because they know they are safe with you.
 Other children often deal with their emotions by retreating or becoming quiet — keeping their feelings to themselves.
 These responses are normal.
 Be certain to share your concerns with our staff members and child life specialist, who are there to assist you.

 Our staff members are healthcare experts, but you are the expert when it comes to your child’s needs.
 Be your child’s advocate and communicate with staff.
 Ask as many questions as you wish to ensure that your child is receiving the best care.
 Share your child’s unique needs and your thoughts on special measures that will help to make their stay more comfortable.

 Write down any health-related questions about your child or concerns you encounter when communicating with staff.
 It is also helpful to note names of staff members and other information they share with you.
 We encourage you to speak with the unit nursing manager, who will assist you as needed.